 - a.
-Stated Objective/Link to EPA Strategic Plan List the objective of the project and the linkage to the EPA Strategic Plan Goal 2: Protecting America's Waters, Objective 2.1, Protect Human Health or Objective 2.2: Protect and Restore Watersheds and Aquatic Ecosystems (see Section I.D of this announcement). - b.
+Stated Objective/Link to EPA Strategic Plan List the objective of the project and the linkage to the EPA Strategic Plan and current priorities (see Section I.D of this announcement). - b.
 Results of Activities (Outputs) Describe the anticipated products/results which are expected to be achieved from accomplishment of the project, and describe an approach for tracking and reporting your progress toward achieving the expected project output(s) (examples of outputs can be found in Section I.D of this announcement). - c.
 Projected Environmental Improvement (Outcomes) List the anticipated environmental improvements that will be accomplished as a result of the project.
 These improvements are changes or benefits to the environment or public health which are a result of the accomplishment of the work plan commitments and outputs.
-Describe an approach for tracking and

-- reporting progress toward achieving the expected project outcome(s) (examples of outcomes can be found in Section I.D of this announcement). - 4.
+Describe an approach for tracking and reporting progress toward achieving the expected project outcome(s) (examples of outcomes can be found in Section I.D of this announcement). - 4.
 Milestone Schedule: Provide a projected milestone schedule for the proposed project period (up to eighteen months).
 The milestone schedule should provide a breakout of the project activities into phases with associated tasks and a timeframe for completion of tasks and an approach for ensuring that awarded funds will be expended in a timely and efficient manner.
-The project start date will follow award acceptance by the successful applicant. - 5.
-Detailed Budget Narrative: Provide a detailed budget and estimated funding amounts for each project component/task.
-This section provides an opportunity for a narrative description of the budget or aspects of the budget found in the SF 424A such as "other" and "contractual." - a.
+The project start date will follow award acceptance by the successful applicant.

+- 5. Detailed Budget Narrative: Provide a detailed budget and estimated funding amounts for each project component/task.
+This section provides an opportunity for a narrative description of the budget or aspects of the budget found in the SF-424A such as "other" and "contractual." - a.
 Applicants must itemize costs related to personnel, fringe benefits, contractual costs, travel, equipment, supplies, other direct costs, indirect costs and total cost.
 All subgrant funding should be located in the "other" cost category.
-Total costs must include both federal and cost-share/matching (non-federal) components.
+Total costs must include both federal and cost- share/matching (non-federal) components.
 For each cost category, indicate what portion of the cost will be paid by EPA and what portion of the cost will be covered by the minimum non-federal cost-share/match as required in Section III.B.
 Describe itemized costs in sufficient detail for EPA to determine the allowability of costs for each project component/task, as well as the cost-effectiveness and reasonableness of all costs (both federal and non-federal components).